Where and When to Empty an RV Composting Toilet

 Let's start with the easy one: disposal of liquid matter.
 Your urine container can be emptied in various places, such as into a regular toilet, pit toilet, porta-potty, or even on the ground under certain circumstances.
 Here are some tips for each type of disposal method:

-On the ground: If you are boondocking on public land, you can empty your liquid container on the ground, 200ft away from a water source.
+- On the ground: If you are boondocking on public land, you can empty your liquid container on the ground.
 Always abide by Leave No Trace principles, and ensure you pick a location well away from where you (or anyone else) are camping.
-Urine can attract wildlife, so it's recommended that you dispose of it over hard ground or rocks so it evaporates quickly and wildlife doesn't attempt to dig in the ground to get to your pee (they love the salt!).
-We recommend pouring it on a mature tree to act as a fertiliser.
+Urine can attract wildlife, so it's recommended that you dispose of it over hard ground or rocks to it evaporates quickly and wildlife doesn't attempt to dig in the ground to get to your pee (they love the salt!).
 Never empty your liquid container in city streets or parking lots.
 Instead, try a public bathroom at city parks.

 Disposing of Solids

-Now for the one that takes a little more research.
+Now for the one that takes a little more research than... number one.
 Where do you dispose of your solids?
 Since there's human poop in there, there are some considerations to make before you empty your solids bin.

 Here are some other options for where to put your solids when you empty your RV composting toilet:

-- Compost Pile: If you're a weekend traveler and have a home base with a garden and compost pile, you can empty your solids bin right on top of your compost pile when you get home.
+Compost Pile: If you're a weekend traveler and have a home base with a garden and compost pile, you can empty your solids bin right on top of your compost pile when you get home.
 This is our favorite (and most eco-friendly!) method since it allows the composting process to continue to completion.
 Having a compost pile at home is a great solution to starting and ending your trip with an empty RV toilet.
-Remember it takes 6-12 months for the compost to be pathogen free.

 We don't recommend burying your solid matter on public land since it isn't completely composted.
 It's unlikely that you would be able to dig a deep enough hole to dispose of the amount of solid matter in your bin so that wildlife wouldn't be tempted to dig it up.
 Burying your solid matter also slows the composting process since there is limited airflow, and it won't be stirred.